z4kn4fein/kotlin-semver/Module.md

 # Module semver
 Semantic Versioning library for [Kotlin Multiplatform](https://kotlinlang.org/docs/mpp-intro.html).

-This library fully supports the [semver 2.0.0](https://semver.org/spec/v2.0.0.html) standards and provides ability to **parse**, **compare**, and **increment** semantic versions.
+It fully supports the [semver 2.0.0](https://semver.org/spec/v2.0.0.html) standards and provides ability to **parse**, **compare**, and **increment** semantic versions.

 ## Install with Gradle
-This library is available in Maven Central, so you have to add it to your repositories.
+The library is available in Maven Central, so you have to add it to your repositories.
 ```kotlin
 repositories {
     mavenCentral()